johndwells/craft.minimee/README.md

 3. Copy `minimee` into your `app/plugins` directory
 4. Log into Craft and go to `Settings > Plugins`
 5. Click `install` for Minimee
-6. Visit Minimee plugin settings, enable plugin, and optionally figure (see below)
+6. Visit Minimee plugin settings and optionally configure (see below)

 ## Configuration